vegarsti/kindle-parsing/README.md

+# Kindle parsing

-Need a clippings.txt file, from the Kindle
+Need a `clippings.txt` file from a Kindle.